thisismy-github/instant-replay-suite/README.md

 - `configparsebetter.py` is currently off-limits (part of a future project).
 - Avoid introducing new, heavy dependencies where possible.
 - Avoid relative paths where possible (use `CWD` for the root folder and `pjoin` for creating paths).
-- Be mindful of `REPOSITORY_URL` when making commits if you changed it while testing.
+- Be mindful of `REPOSITORY_URL` when making commits if you change it while testing.